Russian corvette Stoikiy: 2021

 On 16 December 2020, corvette Stoikiy, tanker Kola and tug Yakov Grebelskiy left Naval Base Baltiysk for Atlantic, Mediterranean and Indian Ocean.
 In early January 2021, the ship detachment entered the Mediterranean Sea and on 9 January it called at Tartus, Syria.
 On 15 January, they met frigate Admiral Kasatonov and tug Nikolay Chiker in the western Mediterranean Sea.
 Later on, the three ships visited the Cypriot port of Limassol.
 On 1 February 2021, Stoikiy and Kola entered the Red Sea and were heading for the Gulf of Aden.
 Some reports suggested that the ships are to participate in the international naval exercise AMAN2021 in Pakistan, however the detachment of the three ships instead participated in an exercise with Iranian Navy between 15–16 February 2021.
 Iran contributed a frigate, a corvette, three missile boats, a patrol boat and two auxiliary vessels to the exercise.
 This was only the second deployment of the ships of this class beyond Suez Canal after Soobrazitelnyy's deployment to the Red Sea in November 2017.
 Between 20–23 February, Stoikiy called at Salalah, Oman.
 On 2 March, the ship escorted two merchant vessels in the Gulf of Aden.
 Between 12–15 March, Stoikiy, accompanied by Kola, paid a second visit to Salalah.
 On 19 March, Stoikiy and Kola called at Port Sudan, Sudan.
 This was the second visit of a Russian Navy vessel to the location of a future Russian naval base, following the port call of frigate Admiral Grigorovich on 28 February.

 During the sandstorm with 40 kn winds in the Suez Canal on 23 March, Kola collided with the bulk carrier Ark Royal two hours prior to the container ship Ever Given running aground some 11 km further north, both ships sustaining slight damage.
 Stoikiy, along with Kola and around 350 other ships on both sides of the canal, were forced to wait for the Ever Given to be refloated.
 Stoikiy and Kola are the only military vessels known to have been affected by the obstruction.
 At the time of the incident, maritime tracking website Vesselfinder.com temporarily misidentified Kola as Stoikiy (specifically "Russian Warship 545"); this was corrected on 25 March.
 As of 29 March, Stoikiy was still anchored in the Gulf of Suez.

 On 2 April, Stoiky called at Limassol, Cyprus.

 2022

 Stoikiy and Soobrazitelny entered the Mediterranean in October 2022 Between 18–21 October, they visited Algeria.
 In late November, both corvettes were absent from Tartus, likely shadowing French aircraft carrier, deployed to the East Mediterranean.
 On 5 December, they were in Tartus.

+2023

+In April 2023, the corvette, accompanied by Soobrazitelny and the frigate Admiral Grigorovich, was reported to have left the Mediterranean, transitting via the Atlantic to the Baltic.
+She was reported back in the Atlantic in June.